Sam Davey, Sophie Keetch, Tasha Suri, Tasneem Chopra

 Tasha Suri

-Tasha Suri is the internationally bestselling and award-winning author of fantasy novels including The Isle in the Silver Sea and The Burning Kingdoms Trilogy.
+Tasha Suri is the internationally bestselling and award-winning author of fantasy novels including The Isle in the Silver Sea and The Burning Kingdoms trilogy.
 Once a librarian, she is now a part-time writing tutor and a full-time cat and rabbit wrangler.
 She lives with her family in a mildly haunted house in London.